Baton Rouge Community College: Admissions

 Baton Rouge Community College (BRCC) accepts graduates of a state-approved high school, individuals who have obtained the General Equivalency Diploma (GED), or individuals who are at least eighteen (18) years-of-age for admission.
 High school students at least 16 years-of-age can be admitted through concurrent enrollment, which allows them to register in a maximum of two college courses simultaneously with their high school courses.

 Athletics

 The BRCC Bears are composed of three athletic teams representing Baton Rouge Community College in intercollegiate athletics, including baseball and men's and women's basketball.
 The Bears compete in National Junior College Athletic Association Division 1, Region 23.
-The Bears sports teams are members of the MISS-LOU Junior College Conference.
+The Bears sports teams are members of the Louisiana Community Colleges Athletic Conference.

 The Bears baseball team plays at Pete Goldsby Field, the basketball teams play at the Bonne Santé Wellness Center and the softball team plays at Oak Villa Park.